Last updated on July 3, 2023 by Wandering our World

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to wild camp in the Isle of Man.

 - When wild camping in the Isle of Man, you should never make a campfire.
-For cooking, use a storm cooker.
-Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.
+Instead of building campfires, you could use a storm cooker for cooking – but check local laws first.
+Then there is much less wildfire risk and you can cook knowing that the fire is contained.
+We believe the best ones on the market are Trangia storm cookers.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot exactly the way you found it.